Bangor University - North Wales Clinical Psychology Programme

 The programme operates the Disability Confident Scheme

-• Additional to the academic* and clinical* experience requirements (see under entry requirements), two other minimum criteria are a well written personal statement* and two supportive statements of suitability*.
+• Additional to the academic* and clinical* experience requirements (see under entry requirements), the two other minimum criteria are a well written personal statement* and two supportive statements of suitability*.

 Last updated: